ALL FIELDS REQUIRED*

 California’s False Claims Act is also important, as it discusses “qui tam” laws that enable employees to sue employers on behalf of the government.
 Qui tam actions may be necessary if your employer has committed fraud against the government, or embezzlement of government funds.
 Do not try to tackle these types of employment claims on your own.

 With so many potential grounds for a claim, it can be difficult to determine which ones apply to your case and if you qualify for any additional forms of compensation.
 Your best move is to consult an attorney to evaluate your case and help you protect your rights.
 As some types of wrongful termination claims have strict statutes of limitations, it’s important to act quickly so that you can still recover compensation.

 Hire an experienced Los Angeles employment attorney to optimize your chances of success.
-Start with a free consultation with The Law Office of Omid Nosrati.
+Start with a free consultation with Nosratilaw, A Professional Law Corporation.
 Contact us online or call (310) 553-5630 today.